activecell/porchetta/README.md

 # Porchetta

-A bad-ass interactive grid platform.
+A bad-ass socket server for activecell.

-## The five-minute setup.
+## Installation

-Check your system for local requirements (run until it passes!):
+Check your system for local requirements with [badass]() tool:

-    script/bootstrap
+    badass bootstrap

+## Development

-Run tests to ensure that all pass:
+  * `npm test` - to run tests to ensure that all pass:

-    npm test

-Run the project locally:
+  * `npm start` - to run the project locally

-    foreman start